Controlling the flexibility of non-Gaussian processes through shrinkage priors: Application

-We utilized the PC priors in \citep{fuglstad2019constructing} for the scale parameter $\sigma_{\mathbf{x}}$ and the spatial range parameter $\kappa$.
-For the temperature data, we calibrated those PC priors so that $P(\sigma_{\text{marg}}>6)=0.01$ and $P(\rho < 0.1)=0.01$ where $\sigma_{\text{marg}}$ is the marginal standard deviation of the latent field $X(\mathbf{s})$, and $\rho= \sqrt{8}/\kappa$ is the distance at which the correlation is about 0.1.
-For the pressure data we considered $P(\sigma_{\text{marg}}>100)=0.01$ and $P(\rho < 0.1)=0.01$.
-The PC priors of $\eta^\star$ and $\mu^\star$ are exponential and Laplace, respectively, and to study the impact of different calibration choices on these priors, we assigned two sets of PC priors which were calibrated according to subsections \ref{sect:scalingetaMatern}, and \ref{sect:scalingmu}.
-For the first set we chose $\alpha_\eta=\alpha_\mu= 0.01$, a conservative choice which should lead to a significant contraction, while for the second set, we chose $\alpha_\eta=\alpha_\mu= 0.95$, leading to near-uniform priors.
-The posterior means and credible intervals for both priors choices can be found in Table \ref{table:app1}.
-There were no warning messages in the $Stan$ program output, and the diagnostics indicated a good mixing, namely a split-$\widehat{R}$ smaller than 1.05 for the model parameters and acceptable, effective sample sizes.
-We also tried uniform priors for $\eta^\star$ and $\mu^\star$, but the chains did not converge.
-The posterior means and standard deviations of the field $X(\mathbf{s})$ are plotted in Fig. \ref{fig:posteriorplots} in a prediction grid consisting of 100000 nodes for the first set of priors.
-We can observe a smoother field for the temperature data and several localized spikes for the pressure data.
+The PC priors of $\eta^\star$ and $\zeta^\star$ are exponential and Laplace, respectively, and to study the impact of different calibration choices for the priors on the posterior inferences, we assigned two sets of PC priors.
+The first set was calibrated by choosing $\alpha_\eta= 0.01$ and $P(|\zeta^\star|>0.3 ) = 0.01$, a conservative choice which should lead to a significant contraction, where $\alpha_\eta$ is the likelihood of having twice as much large jumps in the process compared to the Gaussian process (see Appendix E).
+For the second set we chose $\alpha_\eta= 0.95$ and $P(|\zeta^\star|>4 ) = 0.01$, leading to near-uniform priors.
+We refer to each model as $\mathcal{M}_{PC}$ and $\mathcal{M}_{Unif}$, respectively.
+There were no warning messages in the $Stan$ program output, and the diagnostics indicated a good mixing, namely a split-$\widehat{R}$ smaller than 1.05 for the model parameters and large effective sample sizes.
+We also tried uniform priors for $\eta^\star$ and $\zeta^\star$, but the chains did not converge.

-We see in Table \ref{table:app1} that the posterior means of $\eta^\star$ and $\mu^\star$ are closer to 0 for the first set of PC priors.
-Also, the analysis done in section \ref{Sect:ngneeded} for the posterior samples of the mixing variables $\{V_i\}$ indicates no significant departures from Gaussianity in the temperature data and significant departures in the pressure data only for a few locations when utilizing the first set of priors.
-On the other hand, when the second set of near-uniform priors is used, more significant departures from Gaussianity are detected in both datasets.